chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-around-ahmed-body/2d-transient-around-ahmed-body.rst

 ..
 Warning::
-   To successfully launch the simualtion, the output path where the results are saved must already exist.
+   To successfully launch the simualtion, the ``output path`` where the results are saved (in this example, the folder ``Re720``) must already exist.
 Otherwise, the simulation will hang because it will be unable to save the results.

 Ahmed body are typically studied considering a 60 m/s flow of air.
 Here, the flow speed is set to 1 (``u = 1``) so that the Reynolds number for the simulation (``Re = uL/ν``, with ``L`` the height of the Ahmed body) is varied  by changing the kinematic viscosity :math:`nu`: